Gong Kai: Jun Gu a Noble Horse

 Jun Gu a Noble Horse is Gong Kai's most famous painting.
 This Yuan dynasty painting was created using ink on a paper hand scroll.
 Horses were considered a specialty of Gong Kai, specifically those drawn in the style of the Tang dynasty.
 In fact, Gong Kai's Jun Gu a Noble Horse very closely resembles the painting Night-Shining White by Han Gan in the Tang dynasty.
-Chou Mi, a Song dynasty scholar and acquaintance of Gong Kai, said that Gong's horses were "flying like the wind, with misty manes and warlike bones, muscles supple as orchid leaves – truly endowed with all he noble attributes".
+Zhou Mi, a Song dynasty scholar and acquaintance of Gong Kai, said that Gong's horses were "flying like the wind, with misty manes and warlike bones, muscles supple as orchid leaves – truly endowed with all he noble attributes".

 The animal is probably meant to be from the Song dynasty (even though drawn in the Tang dynasty style).
 In previous years, this horse had been a noble, lively, and youthful creature, but now is reduced to a mere skeleton, clutching onto the last pieces of his shattered dignity.
 One possibility is that the horse is a symbol for the devastated Song dynasty.
 Another possibility is that the horse represents Gong Kai and other scholars like himself (especially since horses during this time period generally were used as a metaphor for humans).
 To Gong Kai, Jun Gu a Noble Horse is an i-min just like himself.

 A poem associated with the painting reads: